 This is due to the newfound trend of using Mate as a supplement rather than a ritual.

-Many football players from South America who live in Europe influence non-Argentinians such as England star Dele Alli to include Mate into their routine.
+In fact, since Argentina is famous for its football players from South America who live in Europe, they even influence non-Argentinians such as England star Dele Alli to include Mate into their routine.

 How To make Mate?

 Here are the key steps to making Mate, which is available on Amazon if you find yourself outside of South America.

 It is worth noting that Mate can be much cheaper than many Asian teas and with even more health benefits: